dwgnr/ki-zentrum.github.io/_pages/cluster/user-guide.md

 **Note**: In batch jobs, `~/.bashrc` is not sourced, hence the shell is not initialized for the use of Conda environments in batch jobs.
 The initialization needs to be done manually before conda is used via `eval "$(conda shell.bash hook)"`.

-#### Using Jupyter
+### Using Jupyter

-Using Jupyter Notebooks or Jupyter Lab sessions on the cluster is possible but requires some additional steps.
+Using [Jupyter](https://jupyter.org/) Notebooks or Jupyter Lab sessions on the cluster is possible but requires some additional steps.
 We acknowledge that Jupyter is widely used in the research community.
 However, we do not recommend using it for long-running jobs on the cluster.
-Expressing the workload as a batch job and running standard Python scripts may be the better option in most cases (cf. Section [Batch Jobs](#batch-jobs)).
+Expressing the workload as a batch job and running standard Python scripts is likely the better option in most cases (cf. Section [Batch Jobs](#batch-jobs)).
 Note that Jupyter Notebooks can be easily converted into plain Python scripts via `jupyter nbconvert --to script [YOUR_NOTEBOOK].ipynb`.

 The notebook and its associated programming environment (e.g., Python3) are executed on the host system (i.e., a compute node in the cluster).
 However, a connection to the respective Jupyter instance can be established using SSH and port forwarding.

 Starting a Jupyter Notebook or Jupyter Lab session involves the following steps:

-- Start an interactive job with appropriate resources on the compute node:
+- Start an interactive job with appropriate resources:
     - `[login_node]$ srun --qos=interactive --pty --ntasks=1 bash`
+    - Once the resources are allocated, make sure to setup or activate a virtual environment with Jupyter installed
 - Start the notebook (or lab) server on the compute node:
     - `[compute_node]$ jupyter notebook --no-browser --port=<host_port>`
     - `<host_port>` can be any free port >1000
 - Use SSH port forwarding to map the port of the Jupyter instance to a local port:
-    - In this case, a direct SSH connection with port forwarding from your own machine to the respective compute node is required:
+    - SSH connections from the compute node to your own machine require a proxy jump via the login node:
-        - `[local_pc]$ ssh -N -L localhost:<local_port>:localhost:<host_port> <nodename>.in.ohmhs.de`
+        - `[local_pc]$ ssh -N -L localhost:<local_port>:localhost:<host_port> -J <username>@<login_node>.in.ohmportal.de <username>@<compute_node>.in.ohmhs.de`
-        - The `<nodename>` can be found, e.g. by running the `hostname` command in your interactive session.
+    - The `<compute_node>` can be found, e.g. by running the `hostname` command in your interactive session.
+    - `<login_node>` refers to the cluster's login node.
+The hostname can be found in Moodle.
     - `<local_port>` and `<host_port>` are the ports for Jupyter on your local PC and on the compute node, respectively.
     - The local port can be any free port on your own machine.
-However, it is probably easiest to assign the same port:
+However, it is probably easiest to assign the same port on both machines:
-        - `[local_pc]$ ssh -N -L localhost:<host_port>:localhost:<host_port> <nodename>.in.ohmhs.de`
+        - `[local_pc]$ ssh -N -L localhost:<host_port>:localhost:<host_port> -J <username>@<login_node>.in.ohmportal.de <username>@<compute_node>.in.ohmhs.de`

 ## Using the Kaldi ASR Toolkit